g-puleo/FYS3150/PROJECT 4/README.md

             cat LatticeData_40_*.csv > tempdata40.csv

-If you want to see how estimates evolve during the simulation, edit the main.cpp file at line
+If you want to see how numerical estimates evolve during the simulation, see the comments at the end of the main.cpp file, and edit it properly.

 We also provide a little bash script, called run_MC, which runs (and times) the code for different sizes of the grid, using 1MLN MC cycles.<br>
 Python script: python3 temp_analysis.py <br>
 Reads 5 files: tempdata40.csv, tempdata50.csv, tempdata60.csv, tempdata80.csv, tempdata100.csv <br>